Charging a Tesla FAQ

 If you do not have a Tesla, then our Non Tesla supercharging guide provides information on how to use the Tesla supercharging network.

-An electric car is just like any other car, the distance you can go on a given amount of fuel varies by how you drive and even the weather.
-The economy or efficiency of an EV car is also laid down by a formal testing policy just like the figures you see for petrol and diesel cars.
-Unlike a petrol car, for an EV they quote the range the car has on a full charge rather than how many miles it can do on a gallon or how many litres of fuel for 100 km.
+An electric car is just like any other car, the distance you can go on a given amount of fuel/energy varies by how you drive and even the weather.
+The rated economy or efficiency of an EV car is also laid down by a formal testing policy just like the figures you see for petrol and diesel cars.
+Unlike a petrol car, for an EV they quote the range the car has on a full charge rather than how many miles it can do on a gallon or how many litres of fuel are required for 100 km.
 There have been 3 different standards used, EPA, NEDC, and its replacement, the WLTP, each giving different results.
-Tesla by law, has to report WLTP in Europe but otherwise prefer the EPA figures.
-Read our article on Tesla Range for a longer explanation of range itself, how measured and what happens in the real world.
+Tesla by law, has to report the WLTP figures in some regions but otherwise prefer the EPA figures.
+Read our article on Tesla Range for a longer explanation of range itself, how measured and what happens in the real world, and what a Tesla displays.

 Supercharging car